all-of-us/raw-data-repository/docs.md

 #### `POST /Metrics`

 Retrieve RDR metrics up to the present time.
-The request body can optionally include a list of facets, like:
+The request body should contain a start date and end date range to retrieve metrics for, e.g.:

 ```
 {
-  "facets": ["HPO_ID"]
+  "start_date": "2017-01-01"
+  "end_date": "2017-02-01"
 }
 ```

-Currently `HPO_ID` is the only facet supported.

 The response body includes: